 Use the following format: 2 character State Abbreviation-3 character District Number.
 For example, if the organization is located in the 5th Congressional District of California, enter "CA-005."
-If the project directly impacts all districts in a state, enter "all" for the district number.
-For example: "MD-all" for all Congressional districts in Maryland.
-If nationwide (all districts in all states), enter "US-all."
 If the state has a single At-Large Representative or the territory has a single Delegate, enter your 2 character state/territory abbreviation and "-000."
 If the project is outside the U.S., enter "00-000."
 If you need help determining a district, go to www.house.gov and use the "Find Your Representative" tool.